-As a result of my trip to Croatia (part of the former Yugoslavia) in mid-July, SNU will try to provide 4-6 volunteers to begin Nazarene ministry in that country in January, 1999.
+As a result of my trip to Croatia (part of the former Yugoslavia) in mid-July, SNU will try to provide 4-6 volunteers to begin Nazarene ministry in that country in January of 1999.

 My trip with missionary Dan Psaute was extremely fruitful.
 We stayed with a former SNU student of mine, Goran Medved (who came to SNU on a soccer scholarship).

-The Church of Christ of which Goran is a part welcomed us with open arms.
-They offered to help with orientation and want our group to worship with them until we start our own services.
-That church runs a very active program including compassionate ministries, camps, publications and English conversation programs.
-They owns a large first-floor apartment that reminds me of our rented facility in Sofia, Bulgaria.
-It is far from adequate for them but they are oriented to ministry and not to a building.
+The Church of Christ, of which Goran is a part, welcomed us with open arms.
+They offered to help with orientation and wanted our group to worship with them until we can start our own services.
+That church runs a very active program including compassionate ministries, camps, publications, and English conversation programs.
+They own a large first-floor apartment that reminds me of our rented facility in Sofia, Bulgaria.
+It is far from adequate for them, but they are focused on ministry and not on a building.

-We met with Campus Crusade for Christ people and the director of Youth With a Mission (Y-WAM as they call themselves).
-Both organizations offered their assistance in orientation, training and wanted to closely collaborate with us even to the extent of eventually channeling their contacts and converts into Nazarene congregations.
-We also spent some time talking with the director of the evangelical book store in Zagreb.
+We met with Campus Crusade for Christ (Now called "Cru") people and the director of Youth With a Mission ("y-wam" as they call themselves).
+Both organizations offered their assistance in orientation and training.
+They spoke of closely collaborating with us even to the extent of channeling their contacts and converts into Nazarene congregations.
+We also spent some time talking with the director of an evangelical bookstore in Zagreb.

 We checked out some language study possibilities for the team.
-Dan already knows a smattering of Croatian, but wants to do further study himself.
-We browsed through several bookstores looking for language learning books.
-He is taking back a book and some tapes and I brought back a couple of books and some tapes to the SNU library.
-Croatian is a Slavic language that uses the Latin, rather than the Cyrillic alphabet.
+Dan already knows a smattering of Croatian, but wants to do further study.
+We browsed through several bookstores, looking for language-learning books.
+Dan is taking back a book and some audio learning material.
+I brought back a couple of books and some audio material for the SNU library.
+Croatian is a Slavic language that uses the Latin alphabet rather than the Cyrillic one.

-There are not very many protestant churches in Zagreb (1 million population) so there are lots of areas where we can work without seeming to be in competition with anyone else.
+There are not very many Protestant churches in Zagreb (one million population) so there are lots of areas where we can work without seeming to be in competition with anyone else.
 Dan also has his eyes on a couple of cities on the coast where he has spent several summers evangelizing.